When fear wakes you up

 And when you have a bad day, don’t overestimate it either.
 Just because you have a bad day today doesn’t mean tomorrow will be more of the same.

-I have a tendency to overestimate and overgeneralize both kind of days.
-Like most people I want every day to be wonderful and when they’re not, I get off kilter.
+I tend to overestimate and overgeneralize both kinds of days.
+Like most people, I want every day to be wonderful, and when they’re not, I get off kilter.

 I am doing better.
 Yes, I did figure out that day but, honestly, there have been a number of them lately.
 It’s been almost twenty years since I have felt this way, so this is a little bit disconcerting.